swainechen/chenlab-training/sysadmin/bioinformatics.md

 This is a maximum likelihood demultiplexer that is useful for when you have designed a custom multiplexing strategy.
 This happens a lot with Tn-seq experiments, for example.

 There seem to be some updates since the last release, and the 1.1.3 release tarball doesn't seem to compile, seems to be some issues with changing paths.
 So we'll install from a clone of the current GitHub repository.

+On newer systems, this requires an older compiler (gcc-9 and g++-9 for Ubuntu).
+I won't go into the details here, but the short version is to install gcc-9 and g++-9 with apt, change the `/usr/bin/gcc` and `/usr/bin/g++` links temporarily to point to those, then do the compile.
+Remember to revert the `/usr/bin` links back afterwards to use the up-to-date compiler for other things.
 ```
 sudo su -
 cd /usr/local/src